The calibre template language¶

 Advanced formatting¶

-You can do more than simple substitution with the templates.
-You can also conditionally include additional text and control how substituted data is formatted.
+In addition to metadata substitution, templates can conditionally include additional text and control how substituted data is formatted.

 Conditionally including text

-Sometimes you want to have text appear in the output only if a field is not empty.
+Sometimes you want text to appear in the output only if a field is not empty.
 A common case is series

 and series_index

-, where you want either nothing or the two values with a hyphen between them. calibre handles this case using a special template item syntax.
+where you want either nothing or the two values separated by a hyphen. calibre handles this case using a special template expression

 {series} - {series_index} - {title}